Randgold hopes giant Kibali mine will transform northeast Congo

-DOKO, Democratic Republic of Congo (Reuters) - The open pit of the giant Kibali mine in northeastern Democratic Republic of Congo, a yawning beige crater punched in dense forest, could turn a remote corner of one of the world’s poorest countries into an economic powerhouse.
+DOKO, Democratic Republic of Congo, May 8 (Reuters) - The open pit of the giant Kibali mine in northeastern Democratic Republic of Congo, a yawning beige crater punched in dense forest, could turn a remote corner of one of the world’s poorest countries into an economic powerhouse.

 Kibali represents Congo’s return to the world stage as a producer and exporter of gold.
 The $2.5 billion joint venture between Randgold, AngloGold Ashanti and state miner Sokimo poured its first gold in September and could eventually rank among the world’s biggest.